lodash/lodash/CONTRIBUTING.md

 - **Comments**:<br>
   Please use single-line comments to annotate significant additions, & [JSDoc-style](http://www.2ality.com/2011/08/jsdoc-intro.html) comments for new methods.

-Guidelines are enforced using JSSC.
-This is a code style linter for programmatically enforcing style.
+Guidelines are enforced using [JSSC](https://www.npmjs.com/package/jscs).
 To run the linter execute the following:

 ```bash
 $ npm run lint